jasonboru/burger/README.md

 ![Screenshot-04](/public/assets/img/screenshot4.jpg)

-4. If the user is felling fat and does not want to broadcast all the burgers they devaoured they can click the delete button next to the burger record they want to erase.
+4. If the user is feeling fat and does not want to broadcast all the burgers they devoured they can click the delete button next to the burger record they want to erase.

 ![Screenshot-05](/public/assets/img/screenshot5.jpg)